 to show your affiliation and support for a group or project that you're associated

-with on Freenode.
+with on the network.
 LUGOD now has cloaks available for officers as well as active members of

 our IRC channel!